 Besides propaganda art, ceramics also a great thing to buy when visiting Saigon.
 However, because they are fragile, they must be carefully protected.

-Binh Tay Market is also known as Cho Lon Moi, which was being built during the 1920s.
-The market is located on an area of more than 17,000 m² and follows an ancient Asian style architecture.
+Binh Tay Market also known as Cho Lon Moi, was built during the 1920s.
+The market is located in an area of more than 17,000 m² and follows an ancient Asian style of architecture.

-Nguyen Trai is a long road connecting district 1 and 5.
+Nguyen Trai is a long road connecting districts 1 and 5.
 The street has been famous for a variety of shops selling many kinds of fashion clothes for a long time ago.

 Nguyen Trai can be divided into 3 zones.
-The first zone is ward 15, and the target customers of the shops are from 15 to 20 years old.
+The first zone is Ward 15, and the target customers of the shops are from 15 to 20 years old.
 The products here are diversified and multi-original.
-Ward 15 is considered to have the lowest price among the three zones, which make it have the highest customer traffic.
-To be specific, the prices averaging from VND 70,000 to 300,000.
+Ward 15 is considered to have the lowest price among the three zones, which makes it have the highest customer traffic.
+To be specific, the prices averaged from VND 70,000 to 300,000.

 The market also has a courteous and enthusiastic management team.
 Security and fire prevention ensure safety for everyone coming to the market.
 Visit Ben Thanh market so that you can feel the attraction of the traditional Vietnamese market in the heart of a civilized and modern city center.

-Founded in 1954, An Dong market is one of the central markets of the city with main items are cloth, ready-made clothes, shoes, etc. From the ground floor to the third floor is for food and drink, candies, fruits, fresh flowers, utensils, crafts etc.
+Founded in 1954, An Dong market is one of the central markets of the city with the main items being cloth, ready-made clothes, shoes, etc. From the ground floor to the third floor is for food and drink, candies, fruits, fresh flowers, utensils, crafts, etc.

 Indian tourists can discover the markets and shops in a dynamic city like Saigon and choose for themselves great products.
 However, they should go with a local guide to get good and affordable items.
-In addition to shopping, tourist can have other activities like eating, sightseeing, and traveling to other placing and return in a day.
+In addition to shopping, tourists can have other activities like eating, sightseeing, and traveling to other placing and returning in a day.